 In 2003, David was a witness in the landmark Intertrust v Microsoft litigation; he is named on all key patents involved in the suit and served as Chief Technology Officer during the relevant inventive period.
 In 2004, Intertrust won a $440 million settlement against Microsoft.

 Apple’s iPhone and iPad are the most successful implementations of the Intertrust architecture to date.
 In 2013, Intertrust sued Apple for patent infringement.
 The case was settled in 2014.

 In 2003, David founded Centillion Group and worked as a strategy advisor to entrepreneurs and CEO’s of technology companies.
+Over the following four years, the company developed strategic business plans, marketing plans, and financing strategies for over thirty public and private companies.
 Clients were primarily mature businesses located throughout North America, Europe and Asia-Pacific.
-The firm delivered services directly and through a marketing partnership with Progress software.
+The firm delivered services directly and through a marketing partnership with Progress Software.

 Rumblefish created the first online business resource of fully copyright-cleared music.
 The company licenses music for TV shows, films, ad agencies and video game publishers.
-In 2008, the company struck a landmark licensing deal with YouTube.
+In 2008, the company struck a landmark licensing deal with YouTube to provide automated royalty calculation and transaction management technology that allows artists and labels to monetize the vast stream of consumer generated content that uses their intellectual property.
 In December 2013, Rizvi Traverse backed SESAC’s acquisition of a majority stake in Rumblefish.

 The company has amassed the world’s largest music catalog for social media.
 Licensee’s include YouTube, Vimeo, Shutterstock, Animoto, Amazon Studios, Kaiser Permanente and Google.
 David invested in Rumblefish through DVW Capital at the seed stage and served on the board of directors as an advisor from June of 2000 to May of 2011.